 - Is there an abstract at the beginning of the article?

 - Is the article based on either original research or authorities in the field (as opposed to personal opinion)?

 - Are there supporting diagrams or illustrations with the article?

 For more information, go to the University of Texas at San Antonio Library's Scholarly Journal v.
-Popular Magazine Articles or the University of Wisconsin - Whitewater's Andersen Library's Scholarly Journal v.
-Popular Magazine Articles pages.
+Popular Magazine Articles guide or the University of Wisconsin - Whitewater's Andersen Library's Scholarly Journal v.
+Popular Magazine Articles page.